 This might be the case if your company is based in a big or expensive city.
 In this case, building a team in a less expensive nearby town can keep your expenses a bit lower.
 However, it is usually more expensive than offshoring and nearshoring.

 Recent outsourcing trends

-The benefits of outsourcing have been used by businesses in an incredible variety of and are allowing companies to stand out from the crowd and thrive within an already competitive market.
+The benefits of outsourcing have been used by businesses in an incredible variety of ways.
+They are allowing companies to stand out from the crowd and thrive within an already competitive market.